 2. Log in to Concur to Complete Your Profile

 3. Learn About Your Role in Concur

 5. Contact for Concur Training, Help and Support

-Andrew Fogelsonger and Marge Hewlett take care of department purchases.
-Most research or startup purchases can be routed through Marge; Andrew can help with IFR or startup purchases.
-If you have questions or need guidance on how to acquire something to set up your lab or research endeavors feel free to reach out to either Marge or Andrew for clarification.
+Kelsey Trautwein and Marge Hewlett take care of department purchases.
+Most research purchases can be routed through Marge; Kelsey can help with IFR or Start Up purchases.
+If you have questions or need guidance on how to acquire something to set up your lab or research endeavors feel free to reach out to either Marge or Kelsey for clarification.
 General purchasing guidelines can be found on the Procurement website: